About Matt Hunt

 Born, raised, and formally educated in the American South, I’m the byproduct of several generations of blue-collar, working-class people that merely acclimated and survived for decades.
 The requirement to adapt for survival—something my family had faced long before me—created a first-generation university student at the peak of the 2008 financial crisis.

-And so, I spent the formative, post-education years experimenting and growing in odd jobs that I took for basic stability, from bussing tables in restaurants with smoking sections in Florida and cleaning up National Parks, to hustling in NYC and making art in Oakland, California.
+I spent the formative, post-education years experimenting and growing in odd jobs that I took for basic stability, from bussing tables in restaurants with smoking sections in Florida and cleaning up National Parks, to hustling in NYC and making art in Oakland, California.

 And so, so many things in between.